 After a whirlwind 48 hours in Lisbon the other week, I am already planning my return to this wonderful city.
 But what about exploring further outside the city?
 Here is my guide to heading out of the city and taking a day trip from Lisbon.

-Lisbon is best known for its colonalist history, with beautiful buildings, surfer culture and traditional Fado music.
+Lisbon is known mostly for its beautiful buildings, colonalist history, surfer culture and traditional Fado music.
 And although there are some areas to avoid in the city, the city is nowadays really safe; the perfect place for a weekend break for couples, families and girl groups.

 Over the past few days the popularity of the city is booming and it’s not difficult to see why.
 The city isn’t the biggest in Europe, but there are so many things to see and do – and to be honest, 3 days in Lisbon just isn’t enough to explore this gem of a city.

 THE BEST TIME TO VISIT LISBON AND SURROUNDING AREAS

 Flights to Lisbon were super expensive when we travelled to Lisbon, but we did go in August.
 I looked for other times of the year and October they were as little as £50 return.
 So it’s worth visiting this wonderful city in the off-peak season.
 Lisbon has one airport only, but with two terminals so it isn’t the biggest.

 From the airport, getting to the city centre is pretty easy, and we used Uber which was incredibly cheap and only around 10 euros for two people.
 Or you can also jump on the Metro – the airport is the final stop of the red line, meaning that, with one change, you can find yourself right in the city centre within roughly 45 minutes.
 It’s worth buying a Metrocard when visiting, especially if you are spending 3 days in Lisbon.